ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 #### Redirect to an Arbitrary URL {#request-interact-redirect}

-If the client instance is capable of directing the end-user to a URL defined by the AS at runtime, the client instance indicates this by sending the "redirect" field with the boolean value "true".
+If the client instance is capable of directing the end-user to a URL defined by the AS at runtime, the client instance indicates this by including `redirect` in the array under the `start` key.
 The means by which the client instance will activate this URL is out of scope of this specification, but common methods include an HTTP redirect, launching a browser on the end-user's device, providing a scannable